IzabellaLopes/kidlit-swap/README.md

 ## Security Features and Defensive Design

+In the KidLit Swap project, robust user authentication and security features have been implemented to ensure a secure and reliable user experience.

 ### User Authentication

+In KidLit Swap, I've implemented robust security measures for user authentication.

+- LoginRequiredMixin: Employing Django's `LoginRequiredMixin`, any attempt by non-authenticated users to access secure pages results in an automatic redirection to the login page.
+This ensures that sensitive sections of the application are accessible only to authenticated users.

+- UserPassesTestMixin: To finely control access based on specific permissions, I utilize Django's `UserPassesTestMixin`.
+For example, users can only perform actions like adding books, borrowing books, or returning books if they meet certain criteria.
+If a user fails these tests, a clear HTTP 403 Forbidden error is displayed, maintaining a secure environment.

 ### Form Validation

+I've implemented thorough form validation mechanisms to enhance data integrity.

+- If incorrect or empty data is detected in a form submission, the form prevents submission, and a user-friendly warning appears.
+This approach ensures that users receive prompt feedback about the specific fields causing errors.

 ### Database Security

+My approach to database security prioritizes confidentiality and protection against unauthorized access.

+- The database URL and secret key are stored in a separate env.py file, preventing unintended database connections.
+This practice was established before the initial push to Github, safeguarding sensitive information.

+### Cross-Site Request Forgery (CSRF) Protection

+KidLit Swap employs CSRF tokens on all forms throughout the site, providing an additional layer of defense against cross-site request forgery attacks.

-### Custom error pages:
+### Custom Error Pages

 Custom Error Pages were created to give the user more information on the error and to provide them with buttons to guide them back to the site.

-- 400 Bad Request - The KidLit Swap is unable to handle this request.
+- 400 Bad Request: The KidLit Swap is unable to process a request, providing a clear message to the user.
-- 403 Page Forbidden - Looks like you're trying to access forbidden content.
-Please log out and sign in to the correct account.
+- 403 Forbidden: In cases of attempting to access forbidden content, the user is guided to log out and sign in to the correct account through a custom 403 Forbidden page.
-- 404 Page Not Found - The page you're looking for doesn't exist.
+- 404 Not Found: A custom 404 page assists users in navigating back to the site when the requested page doesn't exist.
-- 500 Server Error - The KidLit Swap is currently unable to handle this request
+- 500 Internal Server Error:  During server errors, users are informed through a custom 500 Internal Server Error, helping them understand the temporary unavailability of certain functionalities.

 [Back to Contents](#contents)